tsgates/arch-wiki-markdown/wiki/GRUB_Legacy.md

 GRUB Legacy
 ===========

-> Summary

-Covers various aspects of Arch Linux's default bootloader, the GRand Unified Bootloader (GRUB).

-> Overview

-In order to boot Arch Linux, a Linux-capable boot loader such as GRUB(2), Syslinux, LILO or GRUB Legacy must be installed to the Master Boot Record or the GUID Partition Table.
-The boot loader is responsible for loading the kernel and initial ramdisk before initiating the boot process.

-> Related
+Related articles

+-   Arch Boot Process
+-   Boot Loaders
-Boot Debugging
+-   Boot Debugging

-grub-gfx
+-   grub-gfx

-Kernel parameters
+-   Kernel parameters

 GRUB Legacy is a multiboot bootloader previously maintained by the GNU Project.
 It was derived from GRUB, the GRand Unified Bootloader, which